satellytes/satellytes.com/blog-posts/boosting-developer-productivity-with-github-actions.md

 In this tab you can take a look at any of the past or ongoing workflow runs and their outputs and results.

-Workflows that are run as part of a PR will in addition appear in the "Checks" tab in a Pull Request:
+Workflows that are run as part of a PR will additionally appear in the "Checks" tab in a Pull Request:
 ![The Checks tab in a Pull Request](./images/github-actions/checks-tab.jpg)

 ## Actions
 So now that we've talked about where workflows are located and what they look like, let's go into more detail about the things that make up these workflows: Actions.

 ### Location of a GitHub Action
 Most of the time a single action corresponds to a single repository.
 The name of an action is simply its GitHub path.
 It’s made up of an owner and the name of the repository.
-Throughout the rest of this blog post we will be looking at an action called `satellytes/commitlint-pr-title`.
+Throughout the remainder of this section we will take a more detailed look at an action called `satellytes/commitlint-pr-title`.
 It can be found at https://github.com/satellytes/commitlint-pr-title, note that the path in the URL matches the name of the action.
 You can also have multiple actions in a single repository, in which case you would add the subfolder to the name of the repository, like "satellytes/actions/my-action".

-To browse available there is the [GitHub Marketplace](https://github.com/marketplace?type=actions) that has more than ten thousand publicly available Actions that are free for you to use.
-There are quite a lot of "official" actions like "actions/checkout" but there are far more community actions that basically cover everything that you could possibly want to do inside a workflow.
-That means that most of the time when you want to have a specific workflow it’s just a matter of putting together the right combination of public Actions in the right order.
+To browse available actions you can visit the [GitHub Marketplace](https://github.com/marketplace?type=actions) that has more than ten thousand publicly available Actions that are free for you to use.
+There are quite a lot of "official" actions like "actions/checkout" but there are far more actions provided by the community.
+They basically cover everything that you could possibly want to do inside a workflow.
+That means that most of the time when you want to have a specific workflow, it’s just a matter of putting together the right combination of public Actions in the right order.

 > You can very well use actions that are not in the marketplace.
-Adding them to the marketplace is a voluntary step but it’s a mere button click away and it makes it easier for others to find your action.
+Adding them to the marketplace is a voluntary step, but it’s a mere button click away and it makes it easier for others to find your action.

 ### Anatomy of an Action
-Actions are (usually) stored in a separate repository per action.
 Each action needs to provide a file called `action.yml` in its root folder that provides some metadata for the GitHub Actions Runner.

 #### The `action.yml` file
 Let's take a look at the `action.yml` file of the `satellytes/commitlint-pr-title` action: